mark-agard/mark-agard/README.md

-# Mark Agard — Geospatial Software Engineer (in progress)
+# Mark Agard — Geospatial Software Engineer
 ## About Me
 I do full-stack development with a particular focus on geospatial data.
 Currently working in the renewable energy sector, with a growing interest in transportation and logistics.
 Usually using Python, SQL, and TypeScript at my day job.
 Learning Rust in my free time!